 What do you want?
 Have a conversation with your manager about it.

 Sales leaders, to create this culture of feedback, ask for feedback yourself.

 There may be a subset of people who think this approach is too exclusive.
 Doesn’t everyone deserve to be coached?

-It would be unfair if a rep asked to be coached and the manager didn’t deliver.
+It would be unfair if a sales rep asked to be coached and the manager didn’t deliver.
 We’re not telling you to ignore anyone.
 But your coaching time is limited.
 It’s hard to carve out more coaching time.
-Leaders spend a great deal of time working with reps that do not want to get better.
+Leaders spend a great deal of time working with sales reps that do not want to get better.
 This is not time well spent.

 This approach is intended to optimize your coaching time if you want to be more efficient with the time you invest and the results you see.

-One final note, your relationship with someone (your rep or your leader) should never be determined by their performance.
+One final note, your relationship with someone (your sales rep or your sales leader) should never be determined by their performance.
 Regardless if someone is an Achiever or a Detractor, your interest in them and the way you treat them should not change.
 Your relationship is not about what “quadrant” someone falls into.
 The quadrant simply helps you determine how you spend your time coaching.